Filing S Corp Taxes: Everything You Need to Know

 Other state taxes that S corporations might be required to pay are franchise tax, sales tax, and excise tax.
 Consult a tax attorney in your state to make sure you don't overlook any taxes for your state.

 If you need help with filing S corporation taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.